-of the International, was altogether different from that of 1864, at its foundation.
-Proudhonism in the Latin countries and the specific Lassalleanism in Germany were dying out, and even the then arch-conservative English trades' unions were gradually approaching the point where in 1887 the chairman of their Swansea Congress could say in their name: "Continental Socialism has lost its terrors for us."
+us."
 Yet by 1887 Continental Socialism was almost exclusively the theory heralded in the Manifesto.
 Thus, to a certain extent, the history of the Manifesto reflects the history of the modern working-class movement since 1848.
 At present it is doubtless the most widely circulated, the most international product of all Socialist literature, the common program of many millions of workers of all countries, from Siberia to California.

 Nevertheless, when it appeared we could not have called it a Socialist Manifesto.
-In 1847 two kinds of people were considered Socialists.
-On the one hand were the adherents of the various utopian systems, notably the Owenites in England and the Fourierists in France, both of whom at that date had already dwindled to mere sects gradually dving out.
+In 1847. two kinds of people were considered Socialists.
+On the one hand were the adherents of the various utopian systems, notably the Owenites in England and the Fourierists in France, both of whom at that date had already dwindled to mere sects gradually dying out.
 On the other, the manifold types of social quacks who wanted to eliminate social abuses through their various universal panaceas and all kinds of patchwork, without hurting capital and profit in the least.
 In both cases, people who stood outside the labour movement and who looked for support rather to the "educated" classes.
 The section of the working class, however, which demanded a radical reconstruction of society, convinced that mere political revolutions were not enough, then called itself Communist.
-It was still a rough-hewn, only instinctive, and frequently somewhat crude Communism.
-Yet it was powerful enough to bring into being two systems of utopian Communism-in France the "Icarian" Communism of Cabet, and in Germany that of Weitling.
-Socialism in 1847 signified a bourgeois movement, Communism a working-class movement.
+It was still a roughhewn, only instinctive, and frequently somewhat crude Communism.
+Yet it was powerful enough to bring into being two systems of utopian Communism - in France the "Icarian" Communism of Cabet, and in Germany that of Weitling.
+Socialism in 1847 signified a bourgeois Communism movement. working-class a. movement.
 Socialism was, on the Continent at least, quite respectable, whereas Communism was the very opposite.
 And since we were very decidedly of the opinion as early as then that "the emancipation of the workers must be the act of the working class itself," we could have no hesitation as to which of the two names we should choose.
 Nor has it ever occurred to us since to repudiate it.

-"Working men of all countries, unite!"
+"Workers of All Countries, Unite!"
 But few voices responded when we proclaimed these words to the world forty-two years ago, on the eve of the first Paris Revolution in which the proletariat came out with demands of its own.
 On September 28, 1864, however, the proletarians of most of the Western European countries joined hands in the International Working Men's Association of glorious memory.
 True, the International itself lived only nine years.
 But that the eternal union of the proletarians of all countries created by it is still alive and lives stronger than ever, there is no better witness than this day.
-Because today, as I write these lines, the European and American proletariat is reviewing its fighting forces, mobilized for the first time, mobilized as one army, under one flag, for one immediate aim: the standard eighthour working day, to be established by legal enactment, as proclaimed by the Geneva Congress of the International in 1866, and again by the Paris Workers' Congress in 1889.27 And today's spectacle will open the
+Because today, as I write these lines, the European and American proletariat is reviewing its fighting forces, mobilized for the first time, mobilized as one army, under one flag, for one immediate aim: the standard eighthour working day, to be established by legal enactment, as proclaimed by the Geneva Congress of the International in 1866, and again by the Paris Workers' Congress in 1889.24 And today's spectacle will open the eyes of the capitalists and landlords of all countries to the fact that today the working men of all countries are united indeed.